codsen/codsen/packages/email-all-chars-within-ascii/readme.md

 ## API

 Input - string only or will `throw`.
-Input string will be traversed and if/when first unacceptable character is encountered, error will be thrown.
+Input string will be traversed and if/when the first unacceptable character is encountered, an error will be thrown.

 ## Usage